marcodeangelis/stochastic-area-metric/README.md

 # Tabular data

 Data is often tabular that is, each sample or repetition has a dimension greater than one.
-For example, each sample can be a vector, a matrix or a Nd-array.
+For example, each sample can be a vector, a matrix, or a Nd-array.
 In this section, we show how the area metric can be computed between such data structures.

 Let's say that we have collected `12` samples by repeating the experiment `12` times, and that each sample has dimension `5`.
 This can be simulated as follows: